- Summary (PDF)

 Phillip A. Griffiths, Chairman and Founding Member

-Dr. Griffiths is an emeritus professor in the School of Mathematics at the Institute for Advanced Study in Princeton, New Jersey.
-He served as the Institute’s director from 1991-2003 and as a professor of mathematics from 2003-2009.
-He was formerly Provost and James B. Duke Professor of Mathematics at Duke University and professor of mathematics at Harvard, and he has taught at Princeton University and the University of California, Berkeley.
+Dr. Griffiths is Professor Emeritus in the School of Mathematics at the Institute for Advanced Study, where he served as Director from 1991-2003 and Professor of Mathematics from 2004-2009.
+Prior to joining the Institute, he was Provost and James B. Duke Professor of Mathematics at Duke University for eight years.
+From 1972-83 he was a professor of mathematics at Harvard University.
+Dr. Griffiths also taught at Princeton University and the University of California at Berkeley.
 He received his PhD from Princeton University.

 J. Tomas Hexner, Founding Member

-Mr. Hexner received a BA in economics and an MBA from Harvard University.
-He has over thirty years’ experience in policies, projects, and institution-building in developing countries, including Pakistan, Indonesia, sub-Saharan Africa and Paraguay.
+Mr. Hexner received an A.B. in economics and an M.B.A. from Harvard University.
+He has over thirty years’ experience in policies, projects, and institution-building in developing countries, including Pakistan, Indonesia, Paraguay, and multiple sub-Saharan African nations.
 He has worked with foundations, among them Ford and Rockefeller, and with bilateral and multilateral agencies (USAID, World Bank, IMF, UNDP) that assist these countries.

 Mr. Hexner’s projects have included crafting an environmental action plan for sub-Saharan Africa, formulating the Agriculture and Rural Development Policy for the World Bank, privatizing enterprises in Bangladesh, and exploring the options for reinvigorating science and technology in Vietnam.
 He has founded several high-tech companies, including Genetics Institute and Thinking Machines, and he has been involved in industrial-academic relations at both Harvard and Duke Universities.